Dostendite/odin-rock-paper-scissors/README.md

 ## RPS w/ GUI

-Finally finished the game, there's a lot of stuff to fix up (especially the fact that even if you win or lose you have to click once more for the result to be displayed)
+Finally finished the game, there's a lot of stuff to fix & improve (especially the fact that even if you win or lose you have to click once more for the result to be displayed)